askn37/euboot/README.md

 The result was good, and I was able to create a USB bootloader that supports `jtag3updi` with a footprint of 2.5KiB.
 It's not as small as DFU, but it's compact enough for practical use.
 Also, the stream is block-oriented, so there is almost no slowdown in either read or write compared to the native speed of the USB protocol.

+> [!TIP]
+> It is obvious that the footprint can be reduced to less than 2.0KiB by moving the USB descriptors and constant table to the BOOTROW area.
+> However, we have not chosen to implement it that way at present.
+We may make it selectable as a build option in the future.

 ## What you need to create the Bootloader Firmware